FadeRemix/GEv1/README.md

 # GEv1
-this is for me to practice scripting use if you want to ig
+this is for me to practice scripting use if you want to

 ## *Loadstring*:
 ```lua